 Bay County School Board ESE Special Programs and Procedures states, "The district assures provision of full educational opportunity to all children with disabilities, aged three through 21, using the kind and number of facilities, personnel, and services necessary to meet this goal.
 A free appropriate public education (FAPE) is available to all students with disabilities upon determination of need."
 Bay Virtual School is considered a "school of choice."
-By enrolling in a school of choice, your child's Individual Education Plan (IEP) may become inactive.
-Therefore, all ESE students must have an IEP review prior to enrollment.
-A member of the BVS staff must attend this review.
-This means that the special education or related services which were provided to your child at his or her previous school of enrollment may not be provided to him/ her at Bay Virtual School.
-Please utilize this information to make appropriate academic placement choices for your student for this coming this school year and beyond.
+By enrolling in a school of choice, your child's Individual Education Plan (IEP) will be updated to match the new academic setting.
+This means that the special education or related services that were provided to your child at his or her previous brick and mortar school of enrollment may not be provided to him/her in the same format at Bay Virtual School due to the constraints of the virtual setting.
+Please utilize this information to make appropriate academic placement choices for your student for this coming school year and beyond.
+If needed, a meeting can be held with our guidance team prior to enrollment.